gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

     date_start: 2021-01-01
     date_end: 2022-12-01
     summary: |2-
-      - Reduced ride-hailing user fraud by 90% and bank account takeover by 98% through the development and implementation of advanced fraud detection models
+      - Reduced ride-hailing user fraud by 90% and bank account takeover by 98% through the development and implementation of advanced fraud detection models;
-      - Solved complex analysis problems, applying advanced analytical methods such as statistical modeling to identify and mitigate critical risks
+      - Solved complex analysis problems, applying advanced analytical methods such as statistical modeling to identify and mitigate critical risks;
-      - Built and prototyped high-performance analysis pipelines that scaled to handle massive datasets, enabling real-time insights and improved decision-making
+      - Built and prototyped high-performance analysis pipelines that scaled to handle massive datasets, enabling real-time insights and improved decision-making;
-      - Collaborated closely with cross-functional engineering teams to identify, design, and implement Inloco’s product enhancements
+      - Collaborated closely with cross-functional engineering teams to identify, design, and implement Inloco’s product enhancements.
   - position: Data Scientist
     company_name: Inloco
     company_url: ''